 While cockatiels are skilled at eating sharp or clunky objects without choking, it does happen.

-Here are the common causes that cockatiels choke on:
+Here are the common reasons that cockatiels choke:

 As your cockatiel plays with its toy, it may break off a piece.
 This is especially true of chunks of wood, discarded bones, and toys made of tough plastic.

-While some cockatiels refuse to eat the fragments, some may swallow them accidentally.
-This is particularly typical in toys that contain buttons, beads, or rubber components.
+While some cockatiels refuse to eat the fragments, others may swallow them accidentally.
+This is particularly typical of toys that contain buttons, beads, or rubber components.

 Even in the wild, cockatiels avoid eating bone fragments instead of picking out the marrow.
 However, a baby cockatiel may still be learning this survival tactic.
 It might suffocate if it swallows a chunk of one of its toys out of curiosity.

 If you feed your cockatiel nuts or shellfish, it will enjoy pulling the shells apart.
 Although it can be a pleasant and healthy enrichment, there are certain risks involved.

 Your cockatiel might crack off a piece and accidentally swallow it.
 But, If it gets lodged, the cockatiel will choke.

 Also, avoid giving your cockatiel food that is too hard or dry because this can easily cause them to choke.

 On the other hand, there are a variety of safe foods that you can provide to your cockatiel.
 This includes cooked rice, pasta, oatmeal, fruits, vegetables, etc.